NVE/ebm/docs/source/user_guide/user_case.rst

 Add the new building code
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-The timeline and classification of building codes used by EBM are defined in the csv file :ref:`user-case-tek30/building_code_parameters.csv<building_code_parameters>`.
+The timeline and classification of building codes used by EBM are defined in the csv file :ref:`user-case-tek30/building_code_parameters.csv<building_code_parameters csv>`.
 To include TEK30 in your scenario, you must first define it in that file.

 You can edit building_code_parameters.csv using a